dayanelaura/track-it/README.md

 # TrackIt 📈
+This is an application entirely built on the front-end.

+# About
 Track It is a complete habit tracking application, in which the user can create, list, delete, mark or unmark as done and view the history of all their habits

 ## Technologies